anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Things do not happen.
-Things are made to happen.
+Quote: I believe that we are solely responsible for our choices, and we have to accept the consequences of every deed, word, and thought throughout our lifetime.

-By: John F. Kennedy
+By: Elisabeth Kübler-Ross